I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winddiui/ns-winddiui-_attribute_info_2.md

 </tr>
 <tr>
 <td>
-BORDER_PRINT
+COLOR_OPTIMIZATION

 </td>
 <td>
-The print processor should draw a border around the page.
+The print processor should use monochrome color optimization.

 </td>
 </tr>
 <tr>
 <td>
-NO_BORDER_PRINT
+NO_COLOR_OPTIMIZATION

 </td>
 <td>
-The print processor should not draw a border around the page.
+The print processor should not use monochrome color optimization.

 </td>
 </tr>